Walking vs Riding on the Golf Course?

 This happens especially because of the mindset, and this intensifies while riding in a cart.

 While walking, you normally have the time to analyze your last shot and ultimately put it behind you, but when you ride a cart you will get to your next shot in no time and this can influence your mindset onto the next shot.

 Riding can be beneficial for people who might have physical limitations for walking.

 Walking has other benefits too.
 Walking allows you to get a better feel and get into a better rhythm during golf rounds.
 It helps you create more consistency in your pre-shot routine, and you also do not feel the need to rush to your cart where a fellow golfer may be waiting.

-Riding a cart can sometime make you wait as well.
+Riding a cart can sometimes make you wait as well.

-It is also not easy to stay lose if you have to wait before each shot.
-Walking will help you stay lose and free your body before shots.
+It is also not easy to stay loose if you have to wait before each shot.
+Walking will help you stay loose and free your body before shots.
 Not taking a cart can also be helpful to improve the social aspect of the game.

-Choosing to walk instead of riding can then help you purchase another golf gear with that money.
+Choosing to walk instead of riding can then help you purchase other golf gear with that saved money.
 You can always choose to walk nine holes and use a cart for the back nine (and vice versa).
 This will help you exercise and will also save you some money.

 When golf was first introduced, there was no concept of a cart.
 There is no doubt that there are some benefits of riding the cart, but you will not be able to enjoy the full experience of golfing when riding.